Yarr/Yarr/README.md

 ## Documentation

-Documentation covering installation and usage can be found here http://yarr.rtfd.org (for devel branch http://yarr.readthedocs.org/en/devel/ )
+For details please refer to the documentation covering installation and usage, which can be found here http://yarr.rtfd.org

+This README only includes quick install guide.

+(If you are working with the devel branch refer to http://yarr.readthedocs.org/en/devel/ )

 ## Mailing list